Gleyber Torres Player Props: Yankees vs. Braves

 Gleyber Torres At The Plate

-- Torres has driven home a run in 32 games this year (27.6%), including more than one RBI in 12.9% of his games and producing three or more of his team's runs on two occasions..
+- Torres has had an RBI in 32 games this year (27.4%), including 15 multi-RBI outings (12.8%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.